motional/nuplan-devkit/docs/installation.md

 # Advanced Installation
 We provide step-by-step instructions to install the nuPlan devkit.
 For a high-level overview, please read the [general readme](https://github.com/motional/nuplan-devkit/blob/master/README.md) first.
-If you just want to install the PIP package, you may skip all steps until **Option A** below.
-The rest of this document describes how to use the source code directly.

 - [Download](#download-the-devkit)
 - [Install Python](#install-python)